act360/fonepay-for-woocommerce/readme.txt

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of WooCommerce Fonepay, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of Integrate Fonepay in WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type “WooCommerce Fonepay and click Search Plugins.
+In the search field type "Integrate Fonepay in WooCommerce" and click Search Plugins.
 Once you’ve found our payment gateway plugin you can view details about it such as the the point release, rating and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.

 = Manual installation =

-The manual installation method involves downloading our woocommerce Fonepay plugin and uploading it to your webserver via your favourite FTP application.
-The WordPress codex contains [instructions on how to do this here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).
+The manual installation method involves downloading our Integrate Fonepay in WooCommerce plugin and uploading it to your webserver via your favourite FTP application.
+The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 = Updating =

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Frequently Asked Questions ==